ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 This is the heart of the SOW and the most commonly botched.
 A deliverables table should read like a purchase order, not a proposal summary.
 For each deliverable, specify: what it is, what format it will be delivered in, how many units, how many revisions are included, and who owns final approval.

-If your deliverables table can't answer "exactly what will we hand over, in what format, and by when?" — rewrite it until it can.
+If your deliverables table cannot answer "exactly what will we hand over, in what format, and by when?" then rewrite it until it can.
 Ambiguity here is where projects go off the rails.

 Clause 2: The Timeline

-A timeline isn't just a project schedule — it's a dependency map.
+A timeline is not just a project schedule.
+It is a dependency map.
 The most effective SOW timelines are explicit about what has to happen before each milestone can start, and who is responsible for each dependency.

 Don't just list dates.
 Document the assumptions underneath them: